SharpAdb/SharpAdb.github.io/device.md

 ```

 #### Install multiple applications using PackageManager
-To install multiple packages you need to use `InstallMultiplePackageAsync` method from `PackageManager`.
+To install multiple packages you need to use `InstallMultiplePackageAsync` method from `PackageManager`:
 ```csharp
 ....
 PackageManager manager = new PackageManager(client, device);